-To qualify under Part 107, you must have registered your drone and hold a Remote Pilot Certificate.
+To qualify under Part 107, you must register your drone and hold a Remote Pilot Certificate.

 Where can I fly under LAANC?

 LAANC is available at approximately 400 air traffic facilities covering about 600 airports.
 If you want to fly in controlled airspace near airports not offering LAANC, you can use the manual process to apply for an authorization.

 Approved LAANC UAS Service Suppliers